-Working through an umbrella company: the mechanics
+Working through a payroll umbrella company: the mechanics

 Negotiating your terms and getting paid